uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = V2.1.44 - 06.22.2016 =
 * NEW:     "Add Gallery" button added next to "Add Media" button on Create/Edit Post screen
-* NEW:     IGW placeholder images are watermarked
+* NEW:     Insert Gallery placeholder images are watermarked
 * NEW:     Added API for communicating with Lightroom plugin
-* NEW:     Gulp build system
+* NEW:     Gulp build system for plugin
 * NEW:     Added "ngg_igw_placeholder_line_2_settings" and "ngg_igw_placeholder_line_1_settings" filters
 * NEW:     Added "ngg_settings_during_image_generation" filter to adjust image generation
-* NEW:     Added "ngg_before_save_thumbnail" filter for image and photo manipulation abilities
+* NEW:     Added "ngg_before_save_thumbnail" filter for image manipulation abilities
-* NEW:     Added the ability to apply GD filters during image and photo generation
+* NEW:     Added the ability to apply GD filters during image generation
-* NEW:     Integrated with WordPress SEO sitemaps to show include NGG images in image counts
+* NEW:     Integrated with WordPress SEO sitemaps to show include NGG images and photos in image counts
-* Changed: Links to manage a gallery after it's been created don't appear in the IGW
+* Changed: Links to manage a gallery after it's been created don't appear in the Insert Gallery Window
 * Fixed:   Freemius code shouldn't be minified
 * Fixed:   When a datamapper entity is saved, it's corresponding cache should be cleared
-* Fixed:   IGW placeholder images aren't used by WordPress SEO's OpenGraph analysis
+* Fixed:   Insert Gallery Window placeholder images aren't used by WordPress SEO's OpenGraph analysis

 = V2.1.43 - 05.25.2016 =
-* NEW:     Added Freemius integration
+* NEW:     Added Freemius integration to plugin
 * NEW:     Added actions actions ngg_updated_image_meta, ngg_recovered_image, ngg_generated_image, ngg_moved_images, and ngg_copied_images
 * NEW:     Added patch from WPML copyping ATP galleries to new language pages when duplicating a page to a new language
 * Changed: Moved 'ngg_delete_picture' action to before the image has been removed